About Vancouver Unitarians

 There were many ups and downs over the first fifty years as this small congregation struggled with the frequent turnover of ministers and membership.
 At times the congregation went for several years without a minister.
 Congregational growth failed to keep pace with the growth of the city and in fact fell far behind.

-Beginning in the late 1950s, the growth rate took a significant upturn and since that time the larger congregation numbers have been maintained.
-When the church school became so large it was bursting at the seams, the congregation decided to build again.
+Beginning in the late 1950s, the growth rate took a significant upturn.
+When the Sunday school became so large it was bursting at the seams, the congregation decided to build again.

-After a five-year struggle with funding, the present church was finally built and was dedicated in September 1964.
+After a five-year struggle with funding, the present campus was finally built and was dedicated in September 1964.

 Advocacy Over the Years

 Over the years the Unitarian community has been involved in a variety of social action, although the pendulum swings between a focus on education and social witness.
-The church has been an effective voice in the community.
+Vancouver Unitarians have been an effective voice in the community.

 - In 1959 the congregation submitted a brief to the Royal Commission on Education in BC advocating that the Lord’s Prayer be dropped from schoolrooms and family-life education instituted.